Dr. S.L. Bhyrappa recounts a personal anecdote of how his house was attacked by goons provoked by two eminent Marxist litterateurs

 There was a short backstory to this.

 While Dr. Bhyrappa was away, a spate of continuous, nightly stone attacks had suddenly been unleashed on his house.
 Undaunted, Dr. Bhyrappa went home from the station.
 But the attacks didn’t stop.
 On the contrary, they intensified and went on for over three months.
 Here’s how he describes it:

 Dr. Bhyrappa approached the police who sent a couple of constables for night security.
 For the four days they were there, nothing happened.
 Satisfied at some kind of “buffoonish” victory, they withdrew.
 The attacks resumed right on the fifth night.
 Dr. Bhyrappa then approached the Mysore Police Superintendent.
 This time, a Mufti squad was arranged.
 But the outcome was similarly unsuccessful: the miscreants escaped undetected.

-Then Dr. Bhyrappa took a decision.
-He writes,
+Then Dr. Bhyrappa made a firm decision.
+He writes:

 But news of these stone-pelting attacks was splashed prominently in all newspapers in Karnataka when G. Narayana, the then chief of the Kannada Sahitya Parishad, mentioned it in a public felicitation ceremony for Dr. S.L.
 Bhyrappa winning the Sahitya Akademi Award for Daatu.
 A red-faced Government then directed the Intelligence Bureau to investigate.
-Two weeks later, a Police Inspector landed up at Dr. Bhyrappa’s house.
-Here’s what he said, as recounted by Dr. Bhyrappa.
+Two weeks later, a Police Inspector landed up at Dr. Bhyrappa’s house and narrated the full story behind the nightly attacks.
+Dr. Bhyrappa recounts the conversation:

 Then the Inspector told Dr. Bhyrappa that there were police records which showed that both litterateurs were heavily involved in political intrigue, and that he would summon both and warn them.
 Dr. Bhyrappa writes,